juadielon/stockPredictor/README.md

 ### `./preload.sh`
 Triggers the pre-calculation of forecasts for tickers defined in the cache configuration.
 It sends a request to the `/preload` endpoint and follows the logs to show progress.

-### `./prestart.sh`
-Internal script executed automatically by the container during startup.
-It cleans up Nginx logs.
-You do not need to run this manually.

 ## Cache Configuration